kardasis/gatsby-blog/src/pages/index.md

         Backends can get bogged down with problems like security, performance and infrastructure costs.
         And as codebases grow, they need to be reconsidered to address the issues of scale that come with your growing business.
         Our job is to anticipate problems and stay on top of them.
-    - image: /img/prototypes.png
-      title: Physical Prototypes
-      text: >
-        Great ideas are not always digital; sometimes you need a physical object to achieve your goals.
-        Our unique background in architecture, mathmatics and computation make us expert builders, too.
-        Light robotics, sensors, actuators, lights and sounds can all be internet-connected to create the widget of your dreams.
   heading: What we offer
 technologies:
   - image: /img/technologies/react.svg